hbowie/SoftDevBigIdeas-23/content/People.md

 Title:  People

+Seq:    4

+Level:  2 - Section

+Class:  section

+Timestamp: 20230209172459

 Index:  people;

-Timestamp: 20230209172459

 Body:

-The human dimension of software development.
+In which we discuss the human dimension of software development.